memgraph/best-practices/user_management/creating_and_reading_nodes/README.md

 ## 🚀 How to Run Memgraph with Docker

-To run Memgraph Enterprise using Docker:
+To run Memgraph Community using Docker:

 ```bash
 docker run -it --rm -p 7687:7687 memgraph/memgraph:3.1.1